 I don’t know about you guys, but I totally dragged my feet to get on the Twitter boat.
-It was only after posting to Twitter was mandatory for my job as an editor that I actually make an effort to learn what it was about.
+It was only after posting to Twitter was mandatory for my job as an editor that I actually made an effort to learn what it was about.
 From afar, Twitter seemed this strange place where people gave a play-by-play of their day—what they ate, where they went, personal musings—and the only celebrity I felt star struck enough to want to hear all of that was Colin Morgan… who doesn’t have his own Twitter handle anyway.

-Plus, as a writer, the notion of limiting myself to 140 characters was daunting.
+Plus, as a writer, the notion of limiting myself to a handful of characters was daunting.
 (Why would writers subject themselves to such torture on purpose?)
 Alas, I soon found myself binge following every fantasy author and literary agent I could find and checking my news feed late into the evenings—gobbling down all of the public industry insights these professionals were freely offering to anyone who had a mind to look.

 Twitter, I quickly discovered, was the home of not a few writing contests for hopeful writers—particularly ones wanting to get their stories in front of literary agents and editors.
 Some of the contests, such as #PitMad, #SFFPit, #SonOfAPitch, #DVPit, and others offered writers the opportunity to pitch their book to agents and editors via a specific hashtag, while other contests, such as Pitch Wars and Pitch to Publication, paired writers with mentors and freelance editors prior to the agent round.